letsencrypt/acme-spec/draft-barnes-acme.md

 Recovery Token:
 : A secret value that can be used to demonstrate prior authorization for an identifier, in a situation where all Subject Private Keys and Account Keys are lost.

+## Threat model

+For most communications between the client and the server, we assume the Internet Threat Model {{RFC3552}}, i.e. an attacker that can completely control messages between client and server.
+We additionally assume the attacker can read and modify TLS connections between client and server.
+This allows ACME deployment behind a TLS-terminating CDN, for DDoS prevention and other attack mitigation.

+For domain validation requests initiated by the server, by necessity we assume a less powerful attacker: the "off-path" attacker described in RFC3552 {{RFC3552}}.
+This attacker can send arbitrary messages to the ACME server, but cannot receive or respond to arbitrary messages sent by the server.
+This is the common threat model assumed by most domain-validating certificate authorities today.

+# Protocol Overview

 ACME messaging is based on HTTPS {{RFC2818}} and JSON {{RFC7159}}.
 Since JSON is a text-based format, binary fields are Base64-encoded.
 For Base64 encoding, we use the variant defined in {{I-D.ietf-jose-json-web-signature}}.
 The important features of this encoding are (1) that it uses the URL-safe character set, and (2) that "=" padding characters are stripped.

 Some HTTPS bodies in ACME are authenticated and integrity-protected by being encapsulated in a JSON Web Signature (JWS) object {{I-D.ietf-jose-json-web-signature}}.
 ACME uses a profile of JWS, with the following restrictions: